codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds.md

 - Add one or more source bank accounts (the accounts you provided through the `PUT /bankFeedAccounts` endpoint).
 - Map a source bank account to an existing target bank account in Xero.
 - Select **Create New Account** to map a source bank account to a new target bank account in Xero.
 - Select the **Feed start date**&mdash;the date a bank feed connection should start from.
 - Connect the selected bank accounts to create bank feed connections.

+You'll be able to push bank transactions dated from the **Feed start date** and later.
+However, Xero's API does not support pushing historical data older than one year.

 :::info Target account names
-If the user chooses the **Create New Account** option, the target bank account is created with the same name as the source bank account it is mapped to.
+If the user chooses the **Create New Account** option, the target bank account is created with the same name as the source bank account it's mapped to.
 Bank account names can be changed in Xero at any time.
 :::

 :::caution Bank feeds must be pushed to Codat